 “The Alumni Council could and should have spent its money on scholarships instead,” said Caroline DeHaven (SHA ’23).
 “The dog is not benefitting the school.”

 The BU students interviewed seemed to have a common dissatisfaction with the choice of donation by the Alumni Council.
 In addition to DeHaven’s suggestion of scholarships, other students interviewed said that the Council could have spent its money on certain services in BU that could do with some improvement, such as Student Health Services and CARD (Center for Anxiety & Related Disorders).
+Go ahead and get Hemp flowers on this website and also read their articles about it.

 Some students complained about the sense of discomfort that the statue elicited.